XenoCode54/arcexchange/README.md

-# Bitcoin Doctor Exchange
+# ARC Exchange

-See the hosted site here at [Bitcoin Doctor Exchange](https://bitcoindoctorexchange.com/).
+See the hosted site here at [ARC Exchange](https://arcexchangeng.com/).